primary care billing services

 Partner with Resilient MBS for Expert Primary Care Billing Services!

 Primary care billing and follow-up billing must be correct for compliance and maximum compensation.
-To bill, you must be able to tell the difference between urgent and general care visits, use the correct CPT codes, and keep good records.
+To bill, you must be able to tell the difference between urgent care and general care visits, use the correct CPT codes, and keep good records.
 Correctly code follow-up visits to ensure service continuity and avoid claim rejections.

 Get in touch with Resilient MBS right away for help optimizing your payment process.
 Our skilled team ensures that primary care billing, follow-up visit codes, and revenue cycle management are all done correctly and in line with the rules.